 read more about these Key Performance Indicators...

-Summary Analysis of the Design Ratios for the Jeanneau Sun Odyssey 44
+Summary Analysis of the Design Ratios for the Jeanneau Sun Odyssey 44i

-2. A Ballast/Displacement Ratio of 37.0 means that a sailboat like the Jeanneau Sun Odyssey 44 (which doesn't have a stiffness-enhancing bulb keel), is likely to benefit from being reefed early to keep her sailing upright in a moderate breeze.
+2. A Ballast/Displacement Ratio of 29.8 would usually mean that the Jeanneau Sun Odyssey 44i would have a tendency to heel uncomfortably in a gust, and need to be reefed early to keep her sailing upright in a moderate breeze.

-4. Ted Brewer's Comfort Ratio of 27.3 suggests that crew comfort of a Jeanneau Sun Odyssey 44 in a seaway is similar to what you would associate with the motion of a coastal cruiser with moderate stability, which is not encouraging news for anyone prone to seasickness.
+4. Ted Brewer's Comfort Ratio of 24.5 suggests that crew comfort of a Jeanneau Sun Odyssey 44i in a seaway is similar to what you would associate with the motion of a coastal cruiser with moderate stability, which is not encouraging news for anyone prone to seasickness.

-5. The Capsize Screening Formula of 2.0 tells us that a Jeanneau Sun Odyssey 44 would not be as good a choice of sailboat for ocean passage-making, owing to the increased risk of capsize in strong winds and heavy seas, when compared to a sailboat with a CSF of less than 2.0.
+5. The Capsize Screening Formula of 2.1 tells us that a Jeanneau Sun Odyssey 44i would not be as good a choice of sailboat for ocean passage-making, owing to the increased risk of capsize in strong winds and heavy seas, when compared to a sailboat with a CSF of less than 2.0.